 Lt.
-General Mella: UNAMID's military component has a tangible and muchappreciated contribution to the implementation of the Mission's mandate.
+Gen. Mella: UNAMID's military component has a tangible contribution to the implementation of the Mission's mandate.
 Military peacekeepers in Darfur are deployed in 35 Team Sites which cover areas where innocent civilians and displaced communities require the most protection.
-In case of any emergency notification from our well-developed early response system, we are able to send in troops to the affected areas in advance to defuse tensions.
+In case of any emergency notification from our early response system, we are able to send in troops to the affected areas in advance to defuse tensions.